Pre-K & Elementary School Age

 College/career readiness, positive communication skills, empowerment through improved literacy.

 Location: NYC Reading Center “Teen Scene”

 Duration: 6–7 weeks, 90 minutes each session

-The goal of the PIM Program for at-risk middle and high school students is to empower them to make positive choices and to gain college/career readiness skills.
+The goal of the PIM Program for middle and high school students at-risk is to empower them to make positive choices and to gain college/career readiness skills.
 They learn to communicate more effectively and improve literacy skills through a weekly book group led by adult mentors.
 The program incorporates journaling, reading aloud, blogging and current events to get the group thinking about life and literary connections.

 Self-expression and personal development through reading and writing poetry.

 The girls in our program love to read poetry

 Poetry Plus Program encourages young girls, ages 12-16, who have been removed from a family/home environment, to express their feelings through reading and writing poetry.
 We work with the girls to understand the poet’s intentions to transfer their own feelings into poems of their own.
 Poetry Plus not only offers girls reading practice with books they enjoy, but the exercises and interactions help them understand their feelings and accept themselves.
 Sessions end with a gift to each child of a pair of new pajamas and a new book.

 Financial literacy and the importance of education as it relates to increased earning potential.